albogdan/CoverLetter/README.md

 This is a generator that takes in a CLTemplate.docx (CL = Cover Letter) file and a template.csv file and generates a cover letter with the keywords substituted in.

+I have included examples of a Cover Letter Template and a template.csv mapper to help you get started!

 ## Files
 `CLTemplate.docx` - Your Cover Letter Template